University of Lancashire

 The University of Lancashire is a public university based in the city of Preston, Lancashire, England.
 It has its roots in The Institution For The Diffusion Of Useful Knowledge, founded in 1828.
 Previously known as the University of Central Lancashire, Harris Art College, Preston Polytechnic and Lancashire Polytechnic, in 1992 it was granted university status by the Privy Council.
 The university is the 19th largest in the UK in terms of student numbers.

-In December 2024, the university received approval from the Office for Students to change its name to the University of Lancashire, with the rebrand intended to come into effect by September 2025.
+In December 2024, the university received approval from the Office for Students to change its name to the University of Lancashire, with the rebrand intended to come into effect by September 2025, despite concerns over confusion from the University of Lancaster.

 History

 The Institution for the Diffusion of Knowledge was founded in 1828 by Joseph Livesey's Temperance Society.
 The society was born from a pledge made by seven Preston working men (whose names can be seen on a plaque in the university's library) to never again consume alcohol.

 The institute was housed in a classical-revivalist building on Cannon Street, before eventually expanding under the endowment of a local lawyer Edmund Robert Harris, who died in 1877.
 The expansion brought with it several new buildings and houses in the nearby Regent Street were purchased and demolished as a consequence.
 The institute became a regional centre for the arts and sciences.

 As part of Queen Victoria's Diamond Jubilee celebrations in 1897, the institute's trustees paid the Victorian/Edwardian architect Henry Cheers to design the "Victoria Jubilee Technical School" (later known as the Harris Institute and now known as the Harris Building), to be built on Corporation Street.
 The foundation stone was laid in July 1895.
 Its goal was to provide local youths with a technical education in all areas.
 The building was progressive for the period, being powered entirely by electricity.

 The institute existed in this state until 1932, when it changed its name to become the Harris Art College.
 It underwent further expansion and in 1952, and became the Harris College.
 In 1973, this became Preston Polytechnic, then the Lancashire Polytechnic in 1984.
 In 1992, full university status was awarded, and the University of Central Lancashire came into existence.
 The first chancellor of the university was Sir Francis Kennedy, and he was succeeded in 2001 by Sir Richard Evans.
 In 2016, Ranvir Singh became the new chancellor of the university.